carsontang/carsontang.github.io/_posts/2017-10-21-python-packages-and-anaconda.md

 * Add `conda install -c menpo mayavi=4.5.0` to the `environment.yml` file
 * Specifically, `mayavi` (version 4.5.0) from the `menpo` channel must be installed.
 Also install `numpy`.
 * All of Mayavi's dependencies will be installed.

+### Displaying Mayavi in Jupyter

+Tips taken from here: http://docs.enthought.com/mayavi/mayavi/tips.html

+Install JavaScript files: `jupyter nbextension install --py mayavi --user`

+After installing the JavaScript files, the following instructions are given, but **they don't work with the environment above**.
+To initialize this nbextension in the browser every time the notebook (or other app) loads:
+`jupyter nbextension enable mayavi --user --py`